Contemporary Health Center Med Spa | Hormone Replacement Therapy

 What Does Pellet Therapy Cost?

-Labs and additional medical visits are not included in the insertion cost.
-Labs and many medical visits are often covered by your health insurance at little or no out of pocket cost to you.
-Lab fees are payable directly to the lab of choice and not to us.
-Uninsured patients are charged for office visits and lab fees at the lowest possible cost in our office.
-We make every effort to keep the costs low and order only the most comprehensive lab tests without resulting in excessive costs to our patients.
-We want pellet therapy to be as affordable to all who need it!
+Uninsured patients are charged the lowest possible cost for office visits and lab tests in our office.
+We make every effort to keep the costs low and order only the most comprehensive lab tests without resulting in high costs to our patients.
+We want hormone replacement therapy to be as affordable to all who need it!

 Does Insurance Cover Pellet Therapy?